 2. Brown the Beef

 Browning the meat is one of the critical steps to any well-made stew or braise, which is what chili is.
-As we've seen before in our Stew Science series, browning is a double-edged sword.
+As we've seen before, browning is a double-edged sword.
 It builds necessary rich and roasty flavors via the complex Maillard reaction.
 But it also dehydrates the meat, making it dry and tough.
 The solution is to only brown a portion of the meat, which gets us those flavors while leaving plenty of the remaining meat tender.

 As I mentioned above, I designed this recipe to work for both a chunky chili made from larger pieces of beef as well as with ground beef.
 How we accomplish this partial browning depends on what kind of beef we're using.